hivdb/chiro-cms/resources/rdrp-drms-desc.md

 This table lists SARS-CoV-2 RNA-dependent RNA polymerase (RdRP) inhibitor resistance mutations.
-The RdRP resistance mutations shown met one or more of the following criteria: (1) having a ≥2.5-fold reduction in susceptibility to an RdRP inhibitor; (2) reported to be selected in vitro by an RdRP inhibitor in two or more studies; and/or (3) selected in vivo in two or more patients receiving an RdRP inhibitor.
+The RdRP resistance mutations shown met one or more of the following criteria: (1) having a ≥2.5-fold reduction in susceptibility to an RdRP inhibitor; (2) reported to be selected in vitro by an RdRP inhibitor in one or more studies; and/or (3) selected in vivo in two or more patients receiving an RdRP inhibitor.